Climdyn/qgs/documentation/source/files/technical_description.rst

 Additional technical information
 --------------------------------

-* qgs is optimized to run ensemble of initial conditions on multiple core, using `Numba`_ jit-compilation and `multiprocessing`_ workers.
+* qgs is optimized to run ensembles of initial conditions on multiple cores, using `Numba`_ jit-compilation and `multiprocessing`_ workers.
 As such, qgs might not work on Windows (not tested).

-* qgs has a `tangent linear model`_ optimized to run ensemble of initial conditions as well, with a broadcasted integration of the tangent model thanks to `Numpy`_.
+* qgs has a `tangent linear model`_ optimized to run ensembles of initial conditions as well, with a broadcast integration of the tangent model thanks to `Numpy`_.